 Semi-Final – Time Machine Challenge

-The judges are impressed as nothing seems wasted in the space they are given, and despite playing around with the reality of the time period they keep clever by using bones and rocks in a Flintstones style.
-The criticism comes with some sections, like the inside of the cave, feeling a bit bare and the lava and water lacking in texture.
+The judges are impressed as nothing seems wasted in the space they are given.
+Despite playing around with the reality of the time period they keep clever by using bones and rocks in a Flintstones style.
+The criticism comes with some sections, like the inside of the cave.
+Feeling a bit bare and the lava and water lacking in texture.

-Time is a factor with this team given last week’s 11th-hour failure, so they are aiming to keep on track by creating a castle that’s under siege from a dragon perched on a spire that’s holding a princess complete with a working catapult.
+Time is a factor with this team given last week’s 11th-hour failure.
+So they are aiming to keep on track by creating a castle that’s under siege from a dragon perched on a spire that’s holding a princess complete with a working catapult.
 The scene is full of little stories and moments.
-Georg and Paulina give high marks to the castle and dragon half the build while noting the battlefield feels a bit plain with gaps that could have been filled in with a bit more action.
+Georg and Paulina give high marks to the castle and dragon half the build while noting the battlefield.
+Feels a bit plain with gaps that could have been filled in with a bit more action.

-The story follows the square dance causing vibrations that create an oil monster who bursts from the ground and surges towards the town wanting to join in the dance.
-Their detailing and dancing mechanism earns high praise from the judges but the lack of story direction and the unnerving contrast between the dark evil oil creature impacting a Sunday dance docks them points.
+The story follows the square dance causing vibrations.
+That create an oil monster who bursts from the ground and surges towards the town wanting to join in the dance.
+Their detailing and dancing mechanism earns high praise from the judges.
+But the lack of story direction and the unnerving contrast between the dark evil oil creature impacting a Sunday dance docks them points.

-Alban and Xavier – The Future Based around a futuristic space race through flying rings, this build aims to use layers of floating rocks to give a sense of height and depth.
+Based around a futuristic space race through flying rings.
+This build aims to use layers of floating rocks to give a sense of height and depth.
 The judges do note that this has left their baseplate quite empty on the ground as it’s a sea of blue.
 Georg is impressed by the race having lots of colour and action happening with lots of stories and not using minifigs just for set dressing.

 With the judging over the two teams picked to go are Renard and Marguerite and Xavier and Alban.
 Sadly the amazingly imaginative artists are the last pair to go.
 Their lack of detailing and refinement caught them out where it was needed the most.

 The Grand Finale!

-Or as they say in French La Finale Grand… As with all finales the teams have 24 hours to build anything they want, with voting being supported by a small crowd of friends and family and a golden brick that’s used to add 20 points.
+Or as they say in French La Finale Grand… As with all finales the teams have 24 hours to build anything they want.
+With voting being supported by a small crowd of friends and family and a golden brick that’s used to add 20 points.

 A tribute to their dynamic pairing mixing David’s love of DJing and Sebastian’s artistry with two big self-portraits centred around a totem.
 Which combines their strengths of creative building with mechanical movements, a spinning DJ desk with sliding volume controls.
 The judges remind them of their setback with the half-and-half challenge falling to pieces at the last minute.

-At judging the pair are commended on the builds of themselves as characters and the way the mechanisms are well hidden and the use of paint dripping all over the build which gives it a dynamic feel.
+At judging the pair are commended on the builds of themselves as characters and the way the mechanisms are well hidden.
+And the use of paint dripping all over the build which gives it a dynamic feel.
 They are called out for their totem missing the top of the head which reveals the internals.

 The judges pop by and notes that despite its technic marvel it’s looking “super-bland” giving them a bit of a rethink and a redesign.
-The judges are very impressed with their ambitious results with one criticism was the book pages needed a bit more refinement and smoothing out and the tower being a bit plain.
+The judges are very impressed with their ambitious results.
+With one criticism was the book pages needed a bit more refinement and smoothing out and the tower being a bit plain.

-Based on a word Alban’s daughter said when she was growing up, the idea is to have a ruined city where a giant tree has grown up.
-The judges warn them that it’s a tricky build and can risk looking like a giant boat and encourage the team to go all out and not have little details hiding out of sight.
+Based on a word Alban’s daughter said when she was growing up.
+The idea is to have a ruined city where a giant tree has grown up.
+The judges warn them that it’s a tricky build and can risk looking like a giant boat.
+And encourage the team to go all out and not have little details hiding out of sight.
 The tree’s spirit face gets redesigned to look more impressive.

-Paula is impressed by the build’s composition and micro build detailing and so is Georg, transfixed by the face in the tree and the use of assorted parts to give texture to the ruins.
+Paula is impressed by the build’s composition and micro build detailing and so is Georg.
+Transfixed by the face in the tree and the use of assorted parts to give texture to the ruins.

 The judges point out that the branches are somewhat lacking in presence compared to the roots.

-With all three teams assessed the public and past contestants come in to vote for their favourite, with each member offering one point for a total of forty and the judges each having twenty.
+With all three teams assessed the public and past contestants come in to vote for their favourite.
+With each member offering one point for a total of forty and the judges each having twenty.
 The golden bricks go to David and Sebastian and Alban and Xavier.

 The points are tallied and the winners are…